VFugere/GenDivProject/README.md

 Paper in prep for Nat E & E

-Data still hosted locally for now.
+Data still hosted locally at the moment, as files are very large.